Lim98SE/L-DOS/README.md

 L-DOS also has built-in "things".
 Some things it has is:

 **Music**
-L-DOS contains multiple tracks from the popular video game *Friday Night Funkin'* for use with the *wavread* app.
+L-DOS contains the song *Beboboo* from the popular video game *Friday Night Funkin'* for use with the *wavread* app.

 **File Editor**
 The file tool allows you to create, edit, and read files.